Skip to main content

 These options essentially tell eLogii how you wish to proceed with the data, and they can be overridden on each import.

 eLogii needs to know what it needs to do with the data.
-It can either create new Tasks, Block import and show a list of existing, or Update existing.
+It can either create new Tasks, Block import and show a list of existing, or update existing.

 • UID - Unique IDs generated by eLogii upon entity creation.